 Serve the mac n’ cheese and garnish with crispy bacon and Williamson Wines Truffle Salt.
 Enjoy!

-- So let’s talk about truffles.
+So let’s talk about truffles.
 I suggest using truffle salt but you could use some (expensive) shaved black truffles.
-Truffle salt, when fresh and of excellent quality (ours) is a great, inexpensive way to add some depth of flavor and a little funk to a dish.
-I use it often on over-easy eggs and in linguine carbonara.
-Truffle salt is pretty straightforward; salt that sits with fresh truffles until it has absorbed the right amount of essence.
-Truffle oil, on the other hand, is generally pretty vile stuff that has way less in common with actual truffles and way more in common with something would scrape off of your shoe.
+Gourmet Truffle salt is a great, way to add extra depth of flavor and a little funk to a dish.
 Never, never, never use truffle oil for anything.
 Just look here Go ahead - You'll be surprised.